Fody/Virtuosity/readme.md

 ## Exclude types with an Attribute

-If for some reason you want to skip a specific class you can mark it with a `DoNotVirtualizeAttribute`.
+To exclude a specific class you can mark it with a `DoNotVirtualizeAttribute`.

-Since no reference assembly is shipped with Virtuosity.
-Just add the below class to your assembly.
+Add the below class to your assembly.
 Namespace does not matter.

 ```
 public class DoNotVirtualizeAttribute : Attribute